Richard III

 The Richard III Society

-In the belief that many historians of the traditional accounts of the character and career of Richard III are neither supported by sufficient evidence nor reasonably tenable, the Richard III Society aims to promote, in every possible way, research into the life and times of Richard III, and to secure a reassessment of the material relating to this period, and of the role of this monarch in history.
+In the belief that many features of the traditional accounts of the character and career of Richard III are neither supported by sufficient evidence nor reasonably tenable, the Richard III Society aims to promote, in every possible way, research into the life and times of Richard III, and to secure a reassessment of the material relating to this period, and raise awareness of the role in history of this monarch.

 The society is perhaps best summed up by its Patron, the present Richard, Duke of Gloucester: “. . . the purpose – and indeed the strength – of the Richard III Society derives from the belief that the truth is more powerful than lies; a faith that even after all these centuries the truth is important.
 It is proof of our sense of civilised values that something as esoteric and as fragile as reputation is worth campaigning for.”